eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 .. thumbnail:: /rst/figures/screenshots/usage_example/Latency_chart.png
     :align: center

-It is worth mentioning that the series name, its color, the axis, and some features of the chart box could be changed as mentioned in :ref:`chartbox`.
+The series name, color, axes, and other chart properties can be changed as mentioned in :ref:`chartbox`.

 .. _tutorial_create_dynamic_series: